DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - Investigate impact of using embeddings from different GLM layers.
 - Analyze sensitivity to embedding dimensionality or use dimensionality reduction.
 - GGNN Uses gated recurrent units (GRUs) for node updates, allowing for longer-range information propagation.
+- Implement Cross-Validation: K-fold cross-validation involves splitting your data into K folds.
+You train the model K times, each time using K-1 folds for training and the remaining fold for validation.
+This uses your data more efficiently and provides a more robust estimate of performance by averaging results over different train/validation splits.

 # Analysis & Interpretation Ideas
 - Visualize and analyze the learned SweetNet representations (e.g., using t-SNE, UMAP).